Zhredder/PasswordStrengthChecker/README.md

 Explanation: Quantum computers are still in their early stages.
 There is the potential of quantum computers being able to brute force passwords.
 When it comes to quantum computers, things start to change a little more than we have seen previously with the other machines.
 They are not necessarily ‘faster’ in every way, they also work differently.
 The application of quantum computers is still a topic of research.
 However, there are theories that quantum computers could be much faster than supercomputers.
 Some even speculate that they will break security as a whole.
 I used a quadrillion guesses per second.
 This is not a scientific number as this technology is still in its experimental stage.
 However, some problems can be solved much faster with a quantum computer.
 Perhaps, this is also the case with brute forcing passwords.

+Disclaimer: The 'guesses per second' figures used in this application are approximations and should be used for illustrative purposes only.
+They are based on a mix of general knowledge and estimation to provide a basic understanding of how different types of computing machines may vary in their ability to crack passwords via brute force.
+These numbers are not derived from empirical data or rigorous research.
+Future versions of this application aim to improve the accuracy of these estimations.

 ### Technology Stack